digicademy-chf/chf_container/Documentation/InstallAndConfig/Index.rst

         cp template.development.env .env && \
         cp App/composer.template.json App/composer.json

-3. Create and start the containers
+3. Create and start containers

     Run this command to create all containers specified in the Compose file: